MaryMesisca/MaryMesisca/README.md

 *   🌍  I'm based in London
 *   🖥️  See my portfolio at [Maiaelena Mesisca](http://sites.google.com/view/mariaelenamesisca?usp=sharing)
-*   🤝  I'm open to collaborating on the completion of complex projects with like-minded individuals from whom I can learn as much as possible
+*   🤝  I'm open to collaborating on complex projects with like-minded individuals from whom I can learn as much as possible

 *   ### Skills